Neil Blair (agent): Charitable work

 Blair is Chairman of J.K.
 Rowling’s children’s charity Lumos.
 He is a UK ambassador for The Abraham Initiatives and a board member of JW3.
-In 2017, he supported the construction of archive space and a reading room on Exeter College’s Cohen Quadrangle to help preserve 30,000 rare books, including important Judaica such as the Soncino Bible, the earliest full text bible ever printed.
+In 2017, he and his wife, Debra, supported the construction of archive space and a reading room on Exeter College’s Cohen Quadrangle to help preserve 30,000 rare books, including important Judaica such as the Soncino Bible, the earliest full text bible ever printed.

 Personal life

-Neil has said that books and being Jewish "are very close to my heart".
+Blair has said that books and being Jewish "are very close to my heart".
 He is a fan of West Ham and Saracens.